navruzbek1/Datasets/README.md

-- You can download the files and experiment
+- You can download this files and experiment

 <!---